ChrstphrHll/npc_gen/students/Wulfe Galan.md

 year: 1
 guild: Elkenval
 partyID: 82
+tags:
+- Genasi
+- Paladin
+- Assault
+- 1st
+- Elkenval
 ---
 # Wulfe Galan
 ---
 ### Description
 - 1st year Genasi Paladin in Elkenval
-- curly black hair that's hanging down to their back, Green eyes, and fire skin
+- curly black hair that's hanging down to their back, Emerald Green eyes, and fire skin
 - Is Steadfast and Mellow, and has Vengful as their ideal

 ### Organizations